MetaTrading: An Immersion-Aware Model Trading Framework for Vehicular Metaverse Services

 \section{Dynamic Reward Strategy for MSPs}

-According to the EPEC proved above, it is possible to obtain an optimal solution.
-However, the optimal approach faces the following practical difficulties: (i) under the time-varying network, the optimal approach is time-consuming due to the complexity of (\ref{pro2}), which is non-linear with complicated form and the reward decisions of MSPs are tightly coupled. (ii) MSPs must know private information about MUs (e.g., cost factors) as a prior condition for determining their rewards, which violates the privacy of MUs.
-To overcome the above difficulties, we further formulate the multi-MSP rewarding game as a multi-agent Markov decision process (MAMDP)~\cite{zhan2019free} to adapt to dynamic channel conditions, where each MSP acts as an individual agent to make intelligent reward decisions.
+According to the EPEC proven above, it is possible to obtain an optimal solution.
+However, the optimal approach faces the following practical challenges: (i) In a time-varying network, the optimal approach is time-consuming due to the complexity of (\ref{pro2}), which is a non-linear problem with a complicated structure.
+Additionally, the reward decisions of MSPs are tightly coupled. (ii) MSPs must have prior knowledge of private information about MUs (e.g., cost factors) to determine their rewards, which raises privacy concerns for MUs.
+To address these challenges, we further formulate the multi-MSP rewarding game as a multi-agent Markov decision process (MAMDP)~\cite{8758205}, adapting to dynamic channel conditions.
+In this framework, each MSP is modeled as an individual agent that makes intelligent reward decisions.